jolenewin2018/dierbach_notes/10_-_object-oriented_programming/fundamental_concepts.rst

 10.1 What Is Object-Oriented Programming?
 -----------------------------------------
 * The use of objects in and of itself does not constitute object-oriented programming.
-Having language features that facilitate modelling problems with objects in an intuitive way are needed, too.
+Having language features that facilitate modeling problems with objects in an intuitive way are needed, too.
 It should be easy to reason about things as objects, and easy to write them, too.
 That means no wierd or hard to type syntax.
 Features such as programming constructs (class